AllodsDevelopersCommunity/AllodsLegacy-server-data/README.md

 Change note of Allods Legacy server

+#### 08-10-2018: Remove lvl 30 condition for powerplaces quest in ZC1
++ Remove lvl 30 condition for powerplaces cues in ZC1

 #### 08-10-2018: Increase battleground token amount
 + Increase the number of token given by quest from 65 to 500
 + Increase stack count from 100 to 500 for quest token